apache/incubator-kie-tools/packages/kie-editors-standalone/README.md

    under the License.
 -->

-## BPMN and DMN Standalone Editors
+## BPMN and Legacy DMN Standalone Editors

 ### Description